| Healing Prayers

 prayers may not appear to be answered.
 We can't fully answer these questions, but we offer

+some thoughts and pointers which may help.
 First, it is good to keep on persistently praying for the healing

 of someone who is close to you, and who you love dearly.
 Even when it seems that prayer is